Learn About Being a Code Enforcement Officer

 The Selection Process

 Code enforcement officers are hired using the normal government hiring process.
 Many jurisdictions require code enforcement officers to have some sort of certification or license related to building inspection.
-This makes sense because they often check the work of licensed tradesmen like plumbers and electricians.
+It makes sense because they often check the work of licensed tradesmen like plumbers and electricians.
 A license or certification gives a code enforcement officer de facto credibility with the workers whose work they verify is done up to standards.

 The Education and Experience You'll Need